Bernardo-MG/front-site/README.md

 # Front Site

-A small site to have as the front site for my domain.

-It is created with [Jekyll](https://jekyllrb.com), which generates a static site from the project files.
+My own small personal site, generated with the help of [Jekyll](https://jekyllrb.com).
+It is just a static site, to showcase my personal projects.

 ## Usage